Silhouette of a man jumping over a rock on a hillside

 Source: Climate Analytics and New Climate Institute

-Businesses have an important role to play in helping to close this gap and, as a board director, you can help to drive this by:
+Businesses have an important role to play in helping to close this emissions gap.
+As a board director, you can help to drive this by:

-• Encouraging and guiding your organisation to adopt bold climate action
+• Encouraging and guiding your organisation to adopt bold climate and nature action

-• Ensuring your organisation has credible climate commitments, with robust measurement and disclosure, and a clear climate transition plan in place.
+• Ensuring your organisation has credible climate and nature commitments, with robust measurement and disclosure, and a clear climate transition plan in place.

 Green wall building

-Your organisation may have ambitious climate goals, but if the industry associations you are involved with do not align with global climate ambitions, supporting fossil fuels interests for instance, your GHG reduction goals could be considered as greenwashing.
+Your organisation may have ambitious climate and nature goals, but if the industry associations you are involved with do not align with global climate and nature ambitions, supporting fossil fuels interests for instance, your GHG reduction goals could be considered as greenwashing.

-Initiatives such as InfluenceMap, are mapping the climate policy advocacy by companies and in different regions of the world, making it easier to visualise which companies are genuinely delivering climate action in contrast to greenwashing claims.
+Initiatives such as InfluenceMap and TransitionArc are mapping the climate targets, capital allocation, governance and policy advocacy of companies in different regions of the world, making it easier to visualise which companies are genuinely delivering climate action in contrast to greenwashing claims.

 Now that you have a broader understanding of global policies and climate change projections, here are some ways you can contribute to make a difference.